Canon 6D vs Leica TL

 - More modern: Reflects 4 years and 1 month of technical progress since the 6D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the TL comes out slightly ahead of the 6D (11 : 10 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the TL emerges as the winner of the match-up (12 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.